jyeri/UdemyJS/README.md

 Differences of C and JS in sense of types of variables (static and dynamic)

 S4 - Objects, similarities to C structs when accessing with '.' operator.

 Functions are objects, my C mind hurts.
 So in JS functions can have properties, like in example (Function greet has given property of language via dot notation)!!!

 Function statements and function expressions, how to utilize them.
 -> function can be nameless

+This object, what it is, how and why its created.
+-> when created it points to global window object in browser -> how to use self instead of this, so i know what to point all time -> most of this is cleared with LET variable